Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Numerical studies

 Figure~\ref{Fig2} (a) shows the obtained probability distribution for various disorder strengths for the non-interacting flat-band ($V=0$, $t_1=t_0$).
 We find that for a weak disorder ($\mu=1$), the probability distribution is extremely similar to Poisson statistics.
 This result indicates the existence of localized states even in a weak disorder.
 With increasing disorder strength, we observe an interesting phenomenon, i.e., first, the statistics changes from Poisson to GUE-like, and then it returns to the Poisson statistics.
 Calculations for $\mu=6$ and $\mu=30$ shown in Fig.~\ref{Fig2} (a) clearly exhibit this behavior: Poisson$\to$GUE$\to$Poisson.
-The above behavior of the Creutz ladder model is somewhat different from the flat-band models studied in Refs.~\cite{Shukle1,Shukle2}.
-We understand our findings as follows.
+The above behavior of the Creutz ladder model is similar to that in other flat-band models in \cite{Shukle1,Shukle2,Goda}.
+The previous studies focus on a single-particle spectrum, however the Creutz model here includes interaction.
+The novelty of the results in Fig.~\ref{Fig2} is that {\em even for interacting many-body cases, the level statisticsl changes first from Poisson to GUE-like, and return to the Poisson.} We understand our findings as follows.
 The Poisson statistics for the $\mu=30$ ensemble originates from the conventional AL that is induced by disorder.
 Contrastingly, the Poisson-like statistics for the $\mu=1$ ensemble arises from the flat-band properties of the model.
 Crossover takes place from the flat-band localization to the disorder-induced AL as the disorder increases~\cite{PKI}.
-This conclusion is subsequently supported by the IPR calculation.
+This conclusion is in good agreement with the observation in Sec.~\ref{model} and will be corroborated by the subsequent IPR calculation.

 Figure~\ref{Fig2} (b) shows the LSA of the interacting cases with a weak disorder, $\mu=1$.
 We find that even for finite interactions $V=1$ and $6$, the Poisson-like statistics persists.
 This result is indicative of the disorder-free MBL induced by the flat-band structure.
+This is again in good agreement with the observation in Sec.~\ref{model}